MarielHamson/APlaceToGo/planning.md

 3:45- : 5:00 styling buttons and main page

-7:15 - 10:45 tried something new with bathroom ID to create a different route in order to get the brand logo to redirect correctly.
+7:15 - 10:45 tried something new with bathroom ID to create a different route in order to get the brand logo to redirect correctly when on details page.
 Didn't work so reverted.

+---

+10/6

+8:00 - 10:00am researched testing with JEST to refamiliarize myself (went down a couple rabbit holes) Unsure if i still want to implement testing over other features.